 Please speak to a Care Navigator if you wish to register (you must provide photographic ID to be able to register for this service)

 Anyone requiring support or advice should contact the PALS service via the free phone number: 0800 218 2333 or email firstname.lastname@example.org

-The practice will be closed from 1pm on the following dates
+The practice will close from 1pm on the following dates.

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.
 The average pay for GPs working in Murdishaw Health Centre in the last financial year was £101,565 before tax and National Insurance.